zabereznikova/docs.de-de/includes/internalonly-netframework-type-md.md

-Dieser Typ unterstützt die .NET Framework-Infrastruktur und ist nicht für die direkte Verwendung im Code vorgesehen.
+<span data-ttu-id="ec30d-101">Dieser Typ unterstützt die .NET Framework-Infrastruktur und ist nicht für die direkte Verwendung im Code vorgesehen.</span><span class="sxs-lookup"><span data-stu-id="ec30d-101">This type supports the .NET Framework infrastructure and is not intended to be used directly from your code.</span></span>